-Conventional way of Flow control:
+The conventional way of Flow control:

-- Pump will follow the pump curve
+- The pump will follow the pump curve

 Flow Control using speed control:

-Behaviour of pump speed control :
+The behavior of pump speed control :

 - VFD/VSD pump retains its characteristic performance curve shape.

-- % change in speed changes same % of flow rate if no static head is available.
+- % change in speed changes the same % of flow rate if no static head is available.

 Specifying Speed control pumps:

-- Like any fixed speed pump VS pumps also required proper sizing.
+- Like any fixed-speed pump VS pumps also required proper sizing.

-- To achieve all desired head Vs flow ranges for VS pump all anticipated cases shall be provided to vendor for all Sp.Gr. (fig. shows a pump can not reach point B)
+- To achieve all desired head Vs flow ranges for VS pump all anticipated cases shall be provided to the vendor for all Sp.Gr. (fig. shows a pump can not reach point B)

 Specifying VFD pumps: